Noetherian approximation of algebraic spaces and stacks

 \begin{lemma}[Variant of Zariski's Main Theorem] Let $\map{f}{X}{Y}$ be a representable quasi-finite and separated morphism of algebraic stacks such that $\sO_Y\to f_*\sO_X$ is injective and integrally closed.
 Then $f$ is an open immersion. \end{lemma} \begin{proof} As the question is fppf-local on $Y$ and the integral closure commutes with smooth base change~\cite[Prop.~16.2]{laumon}, we can assume that $Y$ is an affine scheme.
 The result then follows from Zariski's Main Theorem~\cite[18.12.13 and~8.12.3]{egaIV}. \end{proof}

-\begin{proof}[Proof of Theorem~\tref{T:FINITE-COVERINGS}] Let $\map{\pi}{X'}{X}$ be a separated and quasi-finite flat (resp.\ separated and quasi-compact \etale{}) presentation, as exists by~\cite[Thm.~7.1]{rydh_etale-devissage}.
+\begin{proof}[Proof of Theorem~\tref{T:FINITE-COVERINGS}] Let $\map{\pi}{X'}{X}$ be a separated and quasi-finite flat (resp.\ separated and quasi-compact \etale{}) presentation by a scheme $X'$, as exists by~\cite[Thm.~7.1]{rydh_etale-devissage}.
 The separable fiber rank of $\pi$ is constructible and lower semi-continuous~\cite[Cor.~9.7.9, Prop.~15.5.9]{egaIV}.
-There is thus a quasi-compact open dense subset $U\subseteq X$ such that the separable rank is locally constant on $U$.
+There is thus a quasi-compact open dense substack $U\subseteq X$ such that the separable rank is locally constant on $U$.
 Let $U=U_1\amalg U_2\amalg\dots \amalg U_n$ be the decomposition into open and closed substacks such that $\pi$ has constant separable fiber rank $d$ over $U_d$.
-The theorem follows if we construct a scheme $Z_d$ and a finite and finitely presented morphism $Z_d\to X$ which is flat (resp.\ \etale{}) over $U_d$ and has image $\overline{U_d}$.
+The theorem follows if we construct a scheme $Z_d$ and a finite and finitely presented morphism $\map{q}{Z_d}{X}$ such that $q|_{U_d}$ is flat (resp.\ \etale{}) and surjective and such that $q^{-1}(U_k)=\emptyset$ for $k\neq d$.